 Ellie Schiller Homosassa Springs Wildlife State Park

-Also, check out the wildlife zoo and picnic area — you know outdoor dates always need a picnic!
+Also, check out the wildlife zoo and picnic area… because you know, outdoor dates always need a picnic!

 READ MORE: Complete Guide to Homosassa Springs Wildlife Park